SalesforceCloudServices/ltng-support-comp-validation/README.md

 Here is the doneRendering function in controller code which corresponds to the markup above:
 <aura:handler event="aura:doneRendering" action="{!c.doneRendering}"/>

 NOTE: The check on "v.doneRenderingIsComplete" is necessary to prevent an infinite loop.
-[See here for more details about doneRendering] (https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/ref_aura_doneRendering.htm for more details)
+[See here for more details about doneRendering](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/ref_aura_doneRendering.htm for more details)

+	ex:
 	//Needed to emulate an initial load state of disabled doneRendering : function (component, event, helper)
 	{
 		if(component.get("v.doneRenderingIsComplete") === false)
 		{
 			//Set this first thing to prevent any potential racing or looping component.set("v.doneRenderingIsComplete", true);
 			console.info("doneRendering ran");
 			//Nevermind lockByLevel for now, you can see it in the demo where it essentially applies disabled CSS to input elements
 			//doing something like this: $A.util.addClass(component.find('level1'), '.slds-required');
 			helper.lockByLevel(component, helper, 2, true);
 		}
 	},

 ## Can I see just the CSS/style pieces working without investing much time into coding on a custom app?